 We have a tracking department dedicated to helping you with any delivery issues you may receive.
 You can contact them on 01509 357300 and select option 3.

 To initiate the returns process, you must report your discrepancy to our Customer Services team within 48 hours of receiving your delivery where appropriate.
 The team will issue you with a 'Returns Request Form' which should be completed within 48 hours and returned back to us via email or fax.

-If your return request is approved, Church Pharmacy does not agree to credit or exchange any item(s) until the Returns Department have inspected and confirmed that they are in adequate condition.
+If your return request is authorised, Church Pharmacy will not credit or exchange any item(s) until the condition of the returned product(s) has been inspected and approved by the Returns Department.
 Products that fail inspection upon return will be destroyed or returned at the cost of the customer.